spacebeam/research/web/spacebeam.org/content/updates/howto-gather.md

 TBD
 ```

-Don't expect an optimal spread of workers, but that is left as an exercise to the reader.
+Don't expect an optimal spread of workers, but that is left as an exercise.

-## We Require More Vespone Gas
+## We Require More Vespene Gas

 ### Build a Refinery